- Product Details

 Q. Does the WedgeGuard separate the teeth?

 A. Most wedges have a conflict of function, needing to be hard enough to separate the teeth but soft and adaptive enough to provide a seal at the gingival margin.
 The WedgeGuard will separate the teeth just slightly but that is not its function.
-Triodent gives the main job of separation to the V3 Ring or V-Ring, leaving the WedgeGuard free to fulfil its role firstly as an interproximal guard and then to provide an excellent marginal seal when the guard is removed and replaced with a standard matrix.
+Triodent gives the main job of separation to the V3 Ring, leaving the WedgeGuard free to fulfil its primary role as an interproximal guard and then to provide an excellent marginal seal when the guard is removed and replaced with a standard matrix.

 Q. Can I stack other wedges under the WedgeGuard?